wacn/trustcenter/trustcenter/en-us/privacy/default.md

                 <p>For personal data submitted by Azure customers (for example, personal data submitted for getting support, and other personal data submitted via azure.cn), we provide approaches to export and/or delete.
 Please click <a href="https://www.azure.cn/gdpr/form">here</a> to continue.
 Click <a href="http://wacnstorage.blob.core.chinacloudapi.cn/marketing-resource/documents/%E5%AF%BC%E5%87%BA%E6%88%96%E5%88%A0%E9%99%A4Azure%E5%AE%A2%E6%88%B7%E6%8F%90%E4%BA%A4%E7%9A%84%E4%B8%AA%E4%BA%BA%E6%95%B0%E6%8D%AE.pdf">here</a> if you would like to get the documentation for this process.</p>
                 <p>For personal data generated during a customer use of Azure services, tenant administrators can export and/or delete by clicking <a href="https://portal.azure.cn/#blade/Microsoft_Azure_Policy/UserPrivacyMenuBlade/Overview">here</a>.
 For details of Data Subject requests, see <a href="https://docs.microsoft.com/en-us/microsoft-365/compliance/gdpr-dsr-azure">Data Subject Requests for the GDPR</a>.</p>
                 <p><strong>Office 365 Customer</strong></p>
-                <p>For personal data generated during a customer use of Office 365 services, tenant administrators can request export by clicking <a href="http://wacnstorage.blob.core.chinacloudapi.cn/marketing-resource/documents/GDPR%20Web%20Submission_Guidance_O365.pdf"> here</a> to submit a support request.
-For other Data Subject requests, see <a href="https://docs.microsoft.com/en-us/microsoft-365/compliance/gdpr-dsr-office365">Office 365 Data Subject Requests for the GDPR</a>.
-If you are not tenant administrators, please ask support from your tenant administrators.</p>
+                <p>For Office 365 customer we provide export or/and delete approach by clicking <a href="../../en-us/privacy/gdpr-office365.html">here</a> for the detailed operation instruction.</p>
             </div>
             <div class="span bp0-col-1-1 bp2-col-2-1 bp3-col-2-1 bp1-col-2-2 bp0-clear bp1-clear">
                 <div data-cols="1" data-view1="1" data-view2="1" data-view3="1" data-view4="1" class="row-fluid" id="key_privacy_info">